 Under regular circumstances you would expect that music by George Gershwin is out of copyright and in the public domain, as he died more than 70 years ago.
 However in Gershwin's case there is an extra complication - a lot (if not most) of George's work was accompanied by lyrics written Ira Gershwin, who did not die until much later (1983).
 This clearly means that the lyrics are in copyright - this is not questionable.
 However you might well expect the music without lyrics to be generally available.

 We at Score Exchange have spent a great deal of time, and effort to track down the current, actual copyright status of George Gershwin.
 This is the information that we have found:

-Based on these facts, and the legal advice we have received about music and lyrics of songs generally, these points would add up to mean that the music written by George Gershwin is currently in the public domain as long as it used without lyrics by Ira Gershwin.
-Then at some point before November 2013 as the EU directive amendments are adopted into UK law, it will no longer be in the public domain until 70 years after the death of Ira Gershwin (2053).
+Based on these facts, and the legal advice we have received about music and lyrics of songs generally, these points would add up to mean that the work created by George Gershwin without Ira Gershwin's involvement is currently in the public domain.

 If you have any other information that would help to clarify anything that we are saying here, we would like to hear from you - please contact us.

 The following information is from Lexology.com by Julian Bentley and Stuart Barry of Wan Turton LLP.
 You can also read it on lexology.com

 The term of copyright protection in songs with lyrics, where the music and words are written by different people, usually expires at different times, depending on the dates of death of the composer and the lyricist.
 The copyright in the music would expire 70 years from the death of the composer.
 The copyright in the lyrics would expire 70 years from the death of the lyricist.